Xakaiczar/Portfolio/README.md

 I learned the fundamentals of Unreal's Blueprints in this module, and I became much more confident navigating Unreal.

 For more information, visit the repository [here](https://github.com/Xakaiczar/ProjectWarehouseWreckage).

-### Obstacle Assault
-Obstacle Assault is the name of the second module in the course _Unreal Engine 5 C++ Developer: Learn C++ & Make Video Games_ by GameDevTV.
-The original core gameplay proposed in this module revolved around completing an obstacle course akin to Fall Guys, but in a singleplayer context.
-However, as Fall Guys' biggest selling point is its large playerbase, the project played a bit more like a platformer than the gameshow-inspired hit.
-In the end, I decided it would be more appropriate to create a puzzle platformer style experience for my singleplayer sample level.

-While designing my own level, I picked up crucial skills, including:

-- using the world blueprint to create event listeners
-- creating custom C++ code for actors and manipulating it with Unreal's blueprints

-For more information, visit the repository [here](https://github.com/Xakaiczar/ProjectObstacleAssault).

 ### Crypt Raider
 I've already started work on my next Unreal project!
 It's very early in development, but this section of the course is a lot longer, and covers a lot of content from both Unreal and C++.
 I'm hoping this one will give me more freedom to flex my C++ knowledge.